boboflofo/Pierre/README.md

 * Open a code editor such as VScode and in the terminal **git clone** the project for editing capabilities
-* Install dependencies for local project under the Bakery folder using command **dotnet restore**
+* Install dependencies for local project under the Pierre folder using command **dotnet restore**
 * Under the projectname folder, create a **appsettings.json** file and add
 ```
 {